zafar-saleem/NodeScalableArchitecture/README.md

 ## Get Started
 1. Clone this repository
-2. Run npm install to inside its root folder.
+2. Run npm install inside its root folder.
 3. run nodemone index.js (assuming nodemon npm package is already installed in your systems)

 ## Client side for this project